Komplex-it/ansible_role_secretserver/README.md

     To check whether it is installed, run ansible-galaxy collection list.

-    To install it, use: ansible-galaxy collection install community.general.
+    To install it, run: `ansible-galaxy collection install community.general`

 2. Python dependency: python-tss-sdk

     The Delinea Secret Server Python SDK "python-tss-sdk" is required, see: https://pypi.org/project/python-tss-sdk/ (community.general.tss requires it)

-    To install it, run: python -m pip install python-tss-sdk
+    To install it, run: `python -m pip install python-tss-sdk`

 Role Variables
 --------------